D-u-c-k-s-e-l/Badlang-Language-Standard/README.md

 Because.

 # More Info
-To understand the language check out the [language specification](./language.md#language-specs)!
+To understand the language check out the [language specification](./language.md#language-specs)!"# Badlang"